LewisResearchGroup/ProteomicsQC/README.md

 ## The GUI

 ### Pipelines overview
 The server has a simple static http frontend and admin view, generated with Django; and a dynamic and interactive dashboard implemented with Plotly-Dash.
+The Project detail-view, for example, shows and overview over all pipelines associated with the current project and the number of submitted files.

 ![](./docs/img/Pipelines.png)

 ### Admin view